-Gold is the magic that pumped through the earth’s veins giving life to Johannesburg on land that was otherwise not suitable to attract and sustain a large human population.
-Primarily, it is unsuitable land because there is no natural water source to support the consumption needs of a vast landlocked city and the joke runs that the only … Continue reading New Gold Rush in Gauteng!
+The first Gold Rush in Johannesburg, known as the Witwatersrand Gold Rush, took place in 1886.
+Indeed, gold is the magic that pumped through the earth’s veins giving life to Johannesburg on land that was otherwise not suitable to attract and sustain a large human population.
+Primarily, Johannesburg is an unsuitable place for a city,… Continue reading New Gold Rush in Johannesburg!